mrbusche/backseatfan.com/_posts/2010-07-29-daily-spin-pitino-trial-is-juicy-astros-trade-roy-oswalt-press-conference-mash-up.md

   </p>

   <p>
-    <a href="http://sports.yahoo.com/nfl/rumors/post/Titans-QB-Young-not-facing-penalty?urn=nfl-258932">Vince Young will not be suspended</a> for fight in strip club&#8230; No suspension for defending  the Longhorns, against NFL policy I guess&#8230; [via <a href="http://sports.yahoo.com/nfl/rumors/post/Titans-QB-Young-not-facing-penalty?urn=nfl-258932">Yahoo Sports</a>]
+    <a href="http://sports.yahoo.com/nfl/rumors/post/Titans-QB-Young-not-facing-penalty?urn=nfl-258932">Vince Young will not be suspended</a> for fight in strip club?
+No suspension for defending  the Longhorns, against NFL policy I guess? [via <a href="http://sports.yahoo.com/nfl/rumors/post/Titans-QB-Young-not-facing-penalty?urn=nfl-258932">Yahoo Sports</a>]
   </p>

   <p>